akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 ### Show your work

-If everything went right the github action deploy the storybook to the github page of the eternal repository in a subfolder (the pull request id is used as folder name).
+If everything went right, the Github action deploy the storybook to the Github page of the external repository in a subfolder (the pull request id is used as folder name).
 A comment is then added to the pull request with a link to the staging environment.

 ## On pull request merge